 - Bluish tint to skin or lips

 Do not attempt to use a tongue depressor or any other utensil to look into the person’s throat.
 A throat spasm could occur and cause the airway to close completely.

 When you arrive at the hospital, the doctor will first make sure you are able to breathe.
-After this is known, the doctor will ask about your symptoms and medical history.
-If you are not having trouble breathing, the doctor may use a mirror to look down your throat.
+After this is known, you will be asked about your symptoms and medical history.
+If you are not having trouble breathing, a mirror may be used to look down your throat.

-Your doctor may test your bodily fluids and cells.
+Your bodily fluids and cells may be tested.
 This can be done with: